ansible/ansible/docs/docsite/rst/playbooks_lookups.rst

 .. note::
     - Lookups occur on the local computer, not on the remote computer.
     - They are executed with in the directory containing the role or play, as opposed to local tasks which are executed with the directory of the executed script.
-    - Since Ansible version 1.9, you can pass wantlist=True to lookups to use in jinja2 template "for" loops.
+    - You can pass wantlist=True to lookups to use in jinja2 template "for" loops.
     - Lookups are an advanced feature.
 You should have a good working knowledge of Ansible plays before incorporating them.

 .. warning:: Some lookups pass arguments to a shell.
 When using variables from a remote/untrusted source, use the `|quote` filter to ensure safe usage.